 Answers to general and commonly asked questions are below.
 Use the search field in the upper right to find results from all of our support documentation.

-Movebank supports the storage of data describing locations of individual animals at known times, and other animal-borne sensor data.
+Movebank's database supports the storage of data describing locations of individual animals at known times, and other animal-borne sensor data, along with information about related animals, tags, and deployments.

 Many research funding agencies and academic journals now have rigorous data-sharing policies requiring scientists to make their data available to other researchers.
 For example, the U.S. National Science Foundation now requires that research funding proposals include a description of how research data will be disseminated, shared, and preserved (see here).
 A major goal of Movebank is to provide an efficient way for scientists to comply with these types of policies, and has developed the Movebank Data Repository to formally publish and archive datasets (providing a DOI for the dataset associated with a published article).
 Feel free to contact us at email@example.com for help in preparing a data management plan or fulfilling specific requirements.